zsparal/api-documentation/source/reference/v2/shipments-api/overview.rst

 The word "shipping" is used in the figurative sense here.
 It can also mean that a service was provided or digital content was delivered.

-Please refer to the :doc:`Orders API guide </orders/overview>` for a step-by-step guide on implementing the Orders API and the Shipments API.
+Refer to the :doc:`Orders API guide </orders/overview>` for a step-by-step guide on implementing the Orders API and the Shipments API.

 Endpoints
 ---------